varnamproject/libvarnam/docs/README.md

 }
 ```

-On a Linux machine, above example can be compiled using the following command:
+On a GNU/Linux machine, above example can be compiled using the following command:

 ```shell
 gcc `pkg-config --cflags --libs varnam` -o example example.c